ramaureirac/thinkpad-e14-linux/tweaks/suspend-and-hibernation/README.md

 ### Disable Rollback BIOS

 Default BIOS configuration present some kind of rollback protection (wich does not allow us to apply the downgrade).
-However is super easy to diable it.
+However is super easy to disable it.
 Just go inside *Security*, then *UEFI BIOS Update Options* and uncheck *Secure RollBack Protection*.
 Here is my configuration as example

 ![](./bios-settings.jpg?raw=true)